aktastuna/ml_classification_projects/0beginner/README.md

 # ml_classification_projects
-This folder is for level 0 cases.
+This folder is for difficulty level 0 cases.